-Music Industry Magazine Pump It Up to Make Mainstream Launch Following Three Years of Steady Growth and 20,000 Solid Subscribers
+Music Industry Magazine Pump It Up to Make Mainstream Launch Following Four Years of Steady Growth and 20,000 Solid Subscribers

-(June 12, 2019 – Los Angeles) Pump It Up magazine is a bimonthly entertainment industry publication and web domain geared toward independent artists around the world in two distinctly impactful ways.
+Pump It Up magazine is a monthly entertainment industry publication and web domain geared toward independent artists around the world in two distinctly impactful ways.
 First, the company is a dedicated to showcasing and introducing exciting and worthy new singers, musicians, songwriters and producers to the public and each other.
-Second, it is also a vital resource of information, advice, contacts and connections that can assist hard working independent artists in learning all of the behind the scenes and forefront aspects of the business.
-This arms them with the tools to most wisely map out the trajectory of their climb to success.
-On top of all that, Pump It Up dedicates a full page to Humanitarian Awareness in every edition.
+Second, it is also a vital resource of information, advice, contacts and connections that can assist hard working independent artists in learning all of the behind the scenes and forefront aspects of the business, arming them with the tools to most wisely map out the trajectory of their climb to success.